61 indicted in Georgia on racketeering charges connected to 'Stop Cop City' movement

 The majority of those indicted were already facing charges stemming from their alleged involvement in the movement.
-They include more than three dozen people facing domestic terrorism charges in connection to violent protests, three leaders of a bail fund who have been accused of money laundering and three activists who were charged with felony intimidation after authorities said they distributed flyers calling a state trooper a “murderer” for his involvement in the fatal shooting of an environmental protester in the woods.
+More than three dozen people face domestic terrorism charges in connection to violent protests.
+Three leaders of a bail fund have been accused of money laundering.
+And three activists were charged with felony intimidation after authorities said they distributed flyers calling a state trooper a “murderer” for his involvement in the fatal shooting of an environmental protester in the woods.

-In linking the defendants to the alleged conspiracy, prosecutors have made a huge series of allegations — everything from possessing fire accelerant and throwing Molotov cocktails at police officers to being reimbursed for glue and food for the activists who spent months camping in the woods near the construction site.
+In linking the defendants to the alleged conspiracy, prosecutors have made a huge series of allegations.
+That includes everything from possessing fire accelerant and throwing Molotov cocktails at police officers, to being reimbursed for glue and food for the activists who spent months camping in the woods near the construction site.

 Activists leading an ongoing referendum effort against the project immediately condemned the charges, calling them "anti-democratic."